xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 const func = require('name').func1
 ```

-The recommendation is to always return functions or preferably classes as members of the `module.exports` object, and get them individually by name.
+The recommendation is to always return functions or preferably classes as properties of the `module.exports` object, and get them individually by name.

 ### Prefer static classes to group methods

 Prepare your module to export multiple functions, grouped by functionality either by a parent object, or, even better, by classes with static members.

-Addint new exports will change the interface incrementaly, minimising the risk to break backward compatibility.
+Adding new exports will only change the interface incrementaly, minimising the risk to break backward compatibility.

 ## Make node exports/imports look like ES6 exports/imports